-The supplied ADM file can be used for both deployment and configuration.
+The supplied ADM/ADMX file can be used for both deployment and configuration.
 The basic example below assumes that there is only a single Organisation Unit (OU).
 However, PowerMAN fully supports operation in a diverse, multi-OU, network.

-The ADM file may be used to create several Group Policies to deploy settings at different OU levels.
+The ADM/ADMX file may be used to create several Group Policies to deploy unrelated settings at different OU levels.
+By default Group Policy will automatically propagate policies using inheritance so that lower objects receive the combination of higher level policies.